My automated email series makes me happy.

 Your automated email series is an easy fix to this problem

-If you, like almost every other business owner in the world know that you should be using the power of email marketing a lot more, but don’t seem to find the time to send out those regular updates, then setting up an automated email series is the way to fix that problem
+If you, like almost every other business owner in the world know that you should be using the power of email marketing a lot more.
+But if you don’t ever seem to have the time to send out those regular updates, then setting up an automated email series is the way to fix that problem.

-Why automating your email series is the answer
+Why an automated email series is the answer

 When I finally got round to doing something to get me out of my guilt about all of those people who were signing up, I did some research.
 I read Ian Brodie’s great book on email marketing, and I read The Science of Marketing.
 These two got me fired up about the power of email marketing, which gave me a very strong incentive to use it a hell of a lot more.
 And the authors strongly recommended that I use an automated email series.

 I knew that if I set myself a weekly task of writing a weekly email update, then I would very shortly be missing my deadline again.
 I also knew exactly what I’m like.
 I’m a binger.
 Not on drugs or alcohol, but I like to do a bunch of stuff all at one time.
 I don’t like to clean my house, but once in a while, I’ll do a big clean up and spend a couple of hours scrubbing away at all the bits in the corners that my cleaner has missed.
 I like to write, but I have to be in the mood, and have some space in my diary to write properly.

 An automated email series means that I can write a bunch of emails, and put them into Drip, to be sent out one at a time, once a week.